This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

 Babywearing is just what it sounds like.
 Wearing your baby in a wrap, sling, pouch or other types of carrier.
 Babywearing allows you to be hands-free to get things done.
 Babywearing has been going on for centuries.
 It is often associated with the attachment parenting lifestyle.

 Babywearing is not just for the crunchy moms or people who practice attachment parenting.
 I’m about as mainstream and non-crunchy as it gets.
 I love babywearing.
-It is completely practical to me.
+It is completely practical for me.

 I went back to work two weeks after I had my son.
 There is no way that would have worked without babywearing.
 I’m sharing 10 reasons for new moms to consider babywearing that are all about practicality, convenience, and making mom life easier.